dojo/dapi/README.md

        "isDebug" : false
     }

 * `contextPath` - set to whatever environment you are running in.
-If you're generating static documentation this will be used as the context path for all API links i.e. if your websites context is http://yourhost/yourcontext, static links will be generated for /yourcontext/1.8/dojo/Animation etc. Typically running using your node app server the context path will be / (the default is /).
+If you're generating static documentation this will be used as the context path for all API links i.e. if your website's context is http://yourhost/yourcontext, static links will be generated for /yourcontext/1.8/dojo/Animation etc. Typically running using your node app server the context path will be / (the default is /).

 * `theme` - set to whatever DIJIT theme you need (default is claro).

-* `dojoBase` - set to whereever you want the application to load dojo from (shouldn't really need changed unless you want to switch DOJO script inclusion to a different location).
+* `dojoBase` - set to wherever you want the application to load dojo from (shouldn't really need changed unless you want to switch DOJO script inclusion to a different location).

 * `port` - set to whatever you choose (relevant only to the node.js app server, the default is 3000).